The New Ranges Library

 }

 view::ints(1) in line 15 creates an infinite sequence of numbers starting with 1.
-The key is that I'm only asking for 5 of them.
-The numbers will be displayed in the following for_each loop using a lambda function.
+The key is that I’m only asking for 5 of them.
+Using a lambda function, the numbers will be displayed in the following for_each loop.
 Admittedly, that is not so elegant.
-Firstly, I can implement the algorithm more elegant with function composition: auto num= view::ints(1) | view::take(5).
+Firstly, I can implement the algorithm more elegantly with function composition: auto num= view::ints(1) | view::take(5).
 The details will follow in a few seconds.
-Secondly, the upcoming C++20 standard will support the output of ranges with the range-based for-loop: for (n: num) std::cout << num << " ".
+Secondly, the upcoming C++20 standard will support the output of ranges with the range-based for-loop: for (n: num) std::cout << num << ” “.

-The from the functional world-known function view::zip_with takes lists and a lambda function and zips the list with the help of a lambda function to a new list.
-Therefore, the lambda function in line 22 zips the infinite sequence of numbers starting with 0 with the finite string "ranges".
+The functional world-known function view::zip_with takes lists and a lambda function and zips the list with the help of a lambda function to a new list.
+Therefore, the lambda function in line 22 zips the infinite sequence of numbers starting with 0 with the finite string “ranges”.
 The result is a finite tuple.
-So you can refer to elements of the pairs by using first or second.
+So you can refer to elements of the pairs by using the first or second.

 lazy